 This is a USA pottery frit, Ferro now calls it Frit 3110-2.

 This frit can be very useful to reduce the feldspar content in glazes (since many high feldspar glazes have low clay content and therefore poor slurry suspension properties and dried hardness).
 The chemistry of this frit is similar to a feldspar (but with low alumina and CaO in addition to the alkali fluxes).
-That means if you can substitute this for at least part of the feldspar can be substituted for Frit 3110 you can increase the kaolin (to supply the alumina) and thereby improve slurry properties (we have done this with excellent success up to cone 10R).
+That means if least part of the feldspar can be substituted for Frit 3110 you can increase the kaolin (to supply the alumina) and thereby improve slurry properties (we have done this with excellent success up to cone 10R).
 In addition you will be able to reduce the amount of troublesome calcium carbonate.
-Of course, you need to use ceramic chemistry to calculate how to do this, there are videos at digitalfire.com on how to do this.
+Of course, glaze chemistry is needed to calculate how to do this, there are videos at digitalfire.com on how to do this.

 It can be used with 3403 for bright and semi-matte wall tile glazes.
 This frit is also good for use as a body flux to substitute for feldspar, much lower vitrifying ranges are possible.
 However it is somewhat soluble, so bodies should be used soon after making them.